-9,400 visits were specifically from men with cancer.
-7,200 visits were specifically from women with cancer.
-1,100 visits were specifically from young people with cancer (under 25s). visits were for people caring for someone with cancer.
-Life beyond cancer At Maggie's, we understand that when people finish their cancer treatment, they can experience a range of emotions.
+3,800 visits were for people caring for someone with cancer. visits were specifically from young Life beyond cancer At Maggie's, we understand that when people finish their cancer treatment, they can experience a range of emotions.
 They may feel anything from relief that it has now ended and that life can be resumed, to surprise at how things may have changed, within themselves, emotionally and physically.
 Others may find themselves facing an advanced cancer diagnosis, and when they die, those around them attempt to cope with their loss.
 We offer support for bereaved friends and family, including children.
 In 2023, there were:

-More than

-5,800

-visits to Maggie's sevenweek 'Where Now?' course, which covers support beyond treatment, helping people prepare emotionally and practically for returning to their day-to-day life.
+More than 5,800 visits to Maggie's sevenweek 'Where Now?' course, which covers support beyond treatment, helping people prepare emotionally and practically for returning to their day-to-day life. ^{Over} 1,600 psychological support sessions for adults who are bereaved.

-psychological support sessions for adults who are bereaved.
-And 29 sessions for children and young people (under 25 years old).
+sessions for children and young people (under 25 years old).
 In 2023, we welcomed: